SiloCityLabs/blog/content/post/2018/2018-03-02-changing-dns-settings-for-android-development.md

 &nbsp;

-You'll notice for each setup I have created pastebin links to where my hosts file is located, the format is &#8220;ip hostname&#8221; with one per line, just like a windows /etc/hosts file.
+You'll notice for each setup I have created pastebin links to where my hosts file is located, the format is "ip hostname" with one per line, just like a windows /etc/hosts file.
 You will need this in a later step for access to your settings.
 If you have a web server for static links, that will be even better but optional, I use http://somewebsite.com/dns-settings/live.txt.
 This allows me to edit without updating my android device.

 &nbsp;

 **Step 1 &#8211; Basic application settings:**

   * Download ([Daedalus][3]) and open the application.
-  * Click on the menu then click &#8220;Servers&#8221;
+  * Click on the menu then click "Servers"

 ![](/uploads/2018/03/photo_2018-03-02_10-35-15.jpg)

-  * Click the add button and add the two google servers &#8220;8.8.8.8&#8221; and &#8220;8.8.4.4&#8221;, You can substitute these for your preferred DNS provider as well.
+  * Click the add button and add the two google servers "8.8.8.8" and "8.8.4.4", You can substitute these for your preferred DNS provider as well.

 ![](/uploads/2018/03/photo_2018-03-02_10-35-33-Copy.jpg)

-  * Activate these dns servers in the menu by clicking on &#8220;Settings&#8221;
+  * Activate these dns servers in the menu by clicking on "Settings"
   * Then select Google and Google 2 from the settings.
 Also activate Advance settings and select the two following options in the image below

 ![](/uploads/2018/03/photo_2018-03-02_10-35-32.jpg)